-Students who have completed schooling in English or who have other significant English experience will have the opportunity to submit a request to waive the English proficiency test requirements.
-Your transcript must indicate you have completed at least two years of full-time study at a high school, university or college at which English is the official language of instruction for at least 50% of your course work.
-Admissions Counsellors reserve the right to request language exam results from any student, even if they meet the above requirements.
+Students who have completed schooling in English are exempt from English proficiency test requirements.
+Their transcript must indicate they have completed at least two years of full-time study at a high school, university or college at which English is the official language of instruction for at least 50% of their course work.